-For example, if you register as a volunteer at a WordCamp in Germany, a separate channel will be opened so that all helpers can exchange information and discuss the course of events even before the event.
+For example, if you register as a volunteer at a WordCamp in Germany, a separate channel will be opened so that all volunteers can exchange information and discuss the schedule before the event.

 Of course, the european Slack community is also an ideal place to meet people with the same interests and to make new contacts.
 If you search for #meetup in the channel list, you will find WordPress -interested people in your area.

 #3 Contributing to WordPress: Learning by doing

-Now you know the different areas in which you can work even without programming skills and you know how to get in contact with the different teams.
+Now you know the different areas you can get involved in, even if you don't have programming skills, and you know how to get in touch with the different teams.
 If you're still a bit shy and don't want to jump right into the action, feel free to read about a few teams that interest you in the Slack channels first.
 This way you will find out what is currently being worked on and where your help might be needed.

-Once you have decided on an area, I recommend that you take part in the regular Slack meetings and simply ask if there are any uncertainties.
-Nobody will expect you to know the contributing processes already, especially since they differ from team to team.
+Once you have decided on an area, I recommend that you attend the regular Slack meetings and simply ask if you have any questions.
+No one will expect you to already know the contributing processes, especially since they differ from team to team.

 Now there's only one step left: get started!
 Because as with many things, "learning by doing" is also the order of the day when it comes to contributing.

 I hope I've been able to show you that there are so many areas in WordPress that you can get involved in.
 It might take a while until you find your passion and "your" WordPress team, but that's not a bad thing.
-After all, you can still learn a lot and find out your strengths by getting into several areas.
+After all, you can still learn a lot and find out your strengths if you try out several areas.

-And who knows, you might even soon be holding your own WordCamp sessions – like Birgit Olzem , Carole Olinger – about the ways in which you have become an active member of the WordPress community.
-In this spirit: Happy contributing! 🙂
+And who knows, maybe you'll even stop in the future - like Birgit Olzem or Carole Olinger - you might even give a WordCamp talk about how you became an active member of the WordPress community.
+In this sense: Happy Contributing! 🙂